fr0ster/mcp-abap-adt-auth-stores/README.md

 // Single directory path
 const store = new BtpServiceKeyStore('/path/to/service-keys');

-// Directory will be created automatically if it doesn't exist when saving files const sessionStore = new AbapSessionStore('/path/to/sessions');
+// File-based session stores automatically create directory in constructor if it doesn't exist const sessionStore = new AbapSessionStore('/path/to/sessions'); // Directory created automatically
-await sessionStore.saveSession('TRIAL', config); // Creates directory if needed
 ```

+**Note**: File-based session stores (`AbapSessionStore`, `BtpSessionStore`, `XsuaaSessionStore`) automatically create the directory in the constructor if it doesn't exist.
+Stores are ready to use immediately after construction.

 ### Service Key Format